 Two sets of line intensities are printed in the main output.
-The first block of lines, with the title "Intrinsic Intensities", includes all the physics of line formation, including destruction by background opacities such as grains or photoelectric absorption, but does not include the effects of absorption and scattering of the line from regions away from that were the line forms.
+The first block of lines, with the title "Intrinsic Intensities", includes all the physics of line formation, including destruction by local background opacities such as grains or photoelectric absorption, but does not include the effects of absorption and scattering of the line from regions away from that were the line forms.
 This would be the spectrum you would observe after correction for reddening or line of sight extinction.

 The second block of emission-line intensities, with the title "Emergent Intensities", includes the effects of absorption and scattering from regions outside those where the lines form.
-The distinction is important for optical emission from any cloud that has a large dust optical depth of A_V , for instance, an H^+ region on the surface of a molecular cloud.
+The distinction is important for optical emission from any geometry that has a large dust extinction A_V , for instance, an H^+ layer on the surface of a molecular cloud.

 There are two simple limits for dust extinction.
-If the simulation only includes the ionized region of a photoionized cloud then extinction of optical or IR lines will be very small.
-This is because the total optical depth across an H+ layer is usually $\tau \leq 1$ at 912 Å (AGN3, Chapter 2, Bottorff et al. 1998).
+If the simulation only includes the ionized region of a photoionized cloud then dust extinction of optical or IR lines will usually be very small.
+This is because the total optical depth across an H+ layer is usually $\tau \leq 1$ at 912 Å (Baldwin et al. 1991, Bottorff et al. 1998, AGN3 Chapter 2).
+The dominant opacity is usually the Lyman continuum of hydrogen so the total dust optical depth is $\tau{dust} \ll 1$.
 Grain extinction is much smaller in the visual than in the FUV around 912 Å, so the visual extinction will also be small.
 Extinction is even smaller in the IR due to the much smaller grain opacity there.

-If the optical emission-line spectrum is reddened it is almost certainly by layers of dust that lie outside the H+ layer.
+If the optical emission-line spectrum is reddened it may be caused by layers of dust that reside in neutral gas associated with the source, but far more likely the dust is not associated at all with the object you are modeling and resides in the ISM between the source and the observer.

-This geometry is appropriate for the Orion Nebula, a blister H II region on the surface of Orion Molecular Cloud 1 (OMC1, Ferland 2001b).
+A second geometry is appropriate for star-forming H II regions like the Orion Nebula.
+This is a blister H II region on the surface of the Orion Molecular Cloud 1 (Zuckerman 1973; Balick et al. 1974; Baldwin et al. 1991; Ferland 2001b).
 An idealized geometry is shown in Figure 2.1.
-The code computes the fraction of the line emission that is directed towards the illuminated and shielded faces.
-The outward line emission is emitted towards the PDR that may have a large optical depth due to grains.
+Two sets of emission lines are observed, see figure 2 of ?, one radiated directly towards the observer and one reflected off of the background molecular cloud (?).
+On second and later iterations the code computes the fraction of the line emission that is directed towards the illuminated and shielded faces of the ionized layer.
+The outward line emission is emitted towards the molecular cloud that will have a large optical depth due to grains.
 The albedo of the gas-grain mixture is computed and the fraction reflected is passed back towards the illuminated face.
-The total intensities are roughly half what would be expected were the cloud emitting from both sides.
+The total intensities are roughly half what would be expected were the cloud emitting from both sides since much of the light directed into the molecular cloud is absorbed.
 Something like 10% of the light striking the molecular cloud will be reflected back to the observer, and so slightly more than 50% of isotropically emitted lines will emerge from the illuminated face.
 The code uses the albedo of the gas at the wavelength of the line to predict this reflected portion and the full optical depths computed on previous iterations.